-The Digital Design program articulates with Lehman College (B.A.
-Specialization in Studio Art: Computer Imaging); Mercy College (B.F.A. in Computer Arts and Design); New York City College of Technology (BTech in Communication Design) and SUNY Empire State (The Arts and Cultural Studies).
+The Digital Design program articulates with Mercy College (B.F.A. in Computer Arts and Design); New York City College of Technology (BTech in Communication Design) and SUNY Empire State (The Arts and Cultural Studies).
 Students are encouraged to read these articulation agreements on the Transfer Planning web site.